fiotran/DailySchedule/introduction-to-angular/routing-and-lazy-load.md

 # Routing and Lazy Loading

-As Angular builds single page application, the concept of lazy loading ensures modules and components are only loaded when the route is activated
+As Angular builds a single page application, the concept of lazy loading ensures modules and components are only loaded when the route is activated

-Run the following commands in the command line
+1. Run the following commands in the command line

 ```bash
 ng generate module activities